Coping with a divorce after having been married or together for more than 25 years

 Here’s a free worksheet to help you do just that…

-Divorce is always heart-wrenching, difficult and often traumatic, but divorce after 25 years or more can make you feel as though the sky is falling down.
+Divorce is always heart-wrenching, difficult and often traumatic, but a divorce after 25 years or more can make you feel as though the sky is falling down.

 Remember, 25 years is a quarter of a century, so if you do only one thing today let it be this: go easy on yourself.
 Recovery will take plenty of time and involve plenty of tears, plenty of questions and a fair share of setbacks too.
 And, it’s a sign of strength to get some professional help.